bernardassan/adventOfCode/README.md

-# adventOfCode2022
+# adventOfCode
-Solutions for advent of code 2022 in zig and rust
+Solutions for advent of code in Zig